 CHP systems offer considerable environmental benefits over purchased electricity and thermal energy produced on-site.
 Because they capture and use heat that would otherwise be wasted from the production of electricity, they need less fuel to produce the same amount of energy.

 Because less fuel is combusted, GHG emissions, such as carbon dioxide (CO2), as well as other air pollutants like nitrogen oxides (NOx) and sulfur dioxide (SO2), are reduced.

 The following diagram shows the magnitude of reduced CO2 emissions of a 5 MW natural-gas-fired CHP system compared to the same energy output from conventional sources.

 Conventional Generation vs. CHP: CO2 Emissions

 CHP can offer a variety of economic benefits, including:

 - Reduced energy costs: CHP reduces energy bills because of its high efficiency.
 By using waste heat recovery technology to capture wasted heat associated with electricity production, CHP systems typically achieve total system efficiencies of 60 to 80 percent, compared to 50 percent for conventional technologies (i.e., purchased utility electricity and an on-site boiler).
-Basically less fuel is needed for a given unit of energy output.
-Also, because CHP systems typically use natural gas which is often cheaper than purchased electricity, CHP can help reduce electricity bills.
+Basically, they need less fuel for a given unit of energy output.
+Also, because they typically use natural gas—which is often cheaper than purchased electricity—they can help reduce electricity bills.
 Bills are further reduced because the CHP output reduces electricity purchases.

 - Less exposure to electricity rate increases: Because less electricity is purchased from the grid, facilities have less exposure to rate increases.
 In addition, a CHP system can be configured to operate on a variety of fuel types, such as natural gas, biogas, coal, and biomass; therefore, a facility could build in fuel switching capabilities to hedge against high fuel prices.